-Note that the rate set is a maximum rate; Tasktop may process items at a lower rate depending on the event load.
+Note that the rate set is a maximum rate; Hub may process items at a lower rate depending on the event load.

-If customers notice that Tasktop is placing too high a load on their repository, we recommend first modifying the Event Rate Limit.
+If you notice that Hub is placing too high a load on your repository, we recommend first modifying the Event Rate Limit.
 If that is insufficient, or if the source of the high server load is specifically due to having too many open connections on the external repository, the Concurrency Limit can be modified.
 We recommend starting with a value between 3-10 and engaging with support to determine an appropriate value for your unique environment.

-You will see a success or failure message to confirm whether Tasktop was able to connect to your repository.
+You will see a success or failure message to confirm whether Hub was able to connect to your repository.